notaryproject/distribution/docs/reference-types.md

 Pulling content from a registry is performed via a `tag` or `digest` reference.
 However, reference types are considered enhancements to existing artifacts, which asks the question; how do you discover the enhancements of an artifact?

-To query the artifacts which reference `net-monitor:v1`, the [oci.artifact.manifest spec][oci-artifact-manifest-spec] provides a [referrers api][oci-artifact-referrers-api] as an extension to the [distribution-spec][oci-distribution-spec]:
+To query the artifacts which reference `net-monitor:v1`, the [oci.artifact.manifest spec][oci-artifact-manifest-spec] provides a [references api][oci-artifact-referrers-api] as an extension to the [distribution-spec][oci-distribution-spec]:
 `GET {registry}/v2/_ext/oci-artifacts/v1/{repository}/manifests/{digest}/references`

 To query references of `net-monitor:v1`, with an `artifactType:application/vnd.cncf.notary.v2`, the following API would be used:
-`GET {registry}/v2/_ext/oci-artifacts/v1/net-monitor/manifests/sha256:73c803930ea3ba1e54bc25c2bdc53edd0284c62ed651fe7b00369da519a3c333/references?artifactType=application/vnd.cncf.notary.v2`
+`GET {registry}/v2/_ext/oci-artifacts/v1/net-monitor/manifests/sha256:73c803930ea3ba1e54bc25c2bdc53edd0284c62ed651fe7b00369da519a3c333/references?artifact-type=application/vnd.cncf.notary.v2`

 ## Persisting Reference Types